-Types of Pricing Software
+What Are the Four Types of Pricing Software?

-A primary example is margin driver analysis, which isolates the factors that drive margins, lights up the trends and makes actionable recommendations.
-Often presented as a waterfall chart, the output gives companies a holistic view of changes over any user-defined time period and explains exactly how much of the margin change is due to price, volume, cost and mix.
-Take a look at a more detailed example here.
+A primary example is margin driver analysis.
+Margin driver analysis isolates the factors that drive margins, lights up the trends and makes actionable recommendations.
+Often presented as a waterfall chart, the output gives companies a holistic view of changes over any user-defined time period.
+The output explains exactly how much of the margin change is due to price, volume, cost and mix.

-Price Execution: How prices are ultimately calculated and delivered directly to the end customer or a sales rep for the purpose of creating or updating a quote or agreement, or entering an order.
+Price Execution: Price execution is how prices are ultimately calculated and delivered directly to the end customer or a sales rep. The purpose can be to create or update a quote or agreement.
+It can also be for entering an order.
 A powerful pricing engine that uses a high-availability API can perform complex price calculations and deliver prices in real-time in any sales rep- or customer-facing application, such as an ERP system, CPQ tool, CRM or eCommerce site.

 Different types or a combination of pricing software are used to manage the various price modes in B2B.
 A price mode is a framework for understanding how a company arrives at a price for a given customer, which typically takes on similar forms across many industries in B2B.

 - Tip: Price optimization software can be used to optimize and fix list prices at the outset.
 Price management software, accompanied by price analytics software, is best suited for ongoing management of list prices.

 - Matrix prices often lack the proper level of granularity, or dimensions, to ensure the prices are market-aligned and competitive enough to win the deal; thus they are ignored by the sales reps in favor of overrides and special price exceptions.
-Data science-driven price segmentation, which accounts for the customer, product and order dimensions that statistically influence price response, is required to achieve the necessary granularity to make prices relevant and gain market adoption.
+Data science-driven price segmentation, which accounts for the customer, product and order dimensions that influence price response, is required to achieve the necessary granularity to make prices relevant and gain market adoption.
 Establishing this segmentation structure may exceed the resources available in-house.

 - As costs change, matrix prices are often cumbersome and difficult to update.
 Even when this process is relatively efficient, if a small percentage of revenue is transacted on the matrix, companies may only recoup a small portion of a cost increase through price, as other price modes are harder to immediately affect.